home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 You can see all the maps within your Roborock account.
 Keep in mind that they are device-specific.
 The maps require the cloud API to communicate as the maps are seemingly stored on the cloud.
 If someone can figure out a way around this - contributions are always welcome.

-## Dyad Entities
+## Dyad entities

-Roborock wet/dry vacuums currently expose some entities through a MQTT connection - it is currently cloud dependent.
+Roborock wet/dry vacuums currently expose some entities through an MQTT connection - it is currently cloud dependent.

 ### Sensor